Byron Buxton Player Props: Twins vs. White Sox

-Byron Buxton -- with a slugging percentage of .821 in his past 10 games, including five home runs -- will be in action for the Minnesota Twins versus the Chicago White Sox, with Michael Kopech on the hill, on May 2 at 7:10 PM ET.
+On Wednesday, Byron Buxton (.795 slugging percentage in past 10 games, including five home runs) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Dylan Cease.
+First pitch is at 7:10 PM ET.

-In his previous game, he racked up three RBI (going 2-for-4 with a double and a home run) against the Royals.
+He had a one-hit showing in his most recent game (1-for-4) against the White Sox.

 Byron Buxton Game Info & Props vs. the White Sox